CampusAI/CampusAI.github.io/about.md

 # What is this?

-This website contains summaries of "recent" RL papers we found interesting as well as some of our RL projects.
+This website contains summaries of "recent"/"famous" RL papers we found interesting as well as some of our RL projects.
 In addition, we provide a comment section below each summary page for readers to review/discuss/ask paper-related content.

 You can check out the summaries [here](papers.md), and our projects [here](projects.md)!